 Mental stimulation is what makes their brain work, which can include training, figuring out problems, using interactive toys and the list goes on.

-Out of the list of ideas above, there are some that have a mental aspect to it, agility training and frisbee are two of the best examples.
-Of course, this list was focused around the physical side of things so there are better methods for mental stimulation out there.
+Out of the list of ideas above, some have a mental aspect to them: agility training and frisbee are two of the best examples.
+Of course, this list was focused around the physical side of things so there are better methods for mental stimulation out there…

 One Thing to Consider